Gorge du Cians is a balcony road in France

 Gorge du Cians is a very scenic canyon with stunning red rocks located in the Alpes-Maritimes department, in the Provence-Alpes-Côte d'Azur region of France.
 It’s one of the French balcony roads.

 How long is Gorge du Cians?

+The road through the gorges is totally paved.
+It’s called D28.
+The drive is 21.7 km (13.48 miles) long, running north-south from Beuil to Touët-sur-Var.
 The deep gorge carved through the mountains by the River Cians is made all the more spectacular by the deep red of the exposed rock.
 The river descends 1,600 m (5,250 ft) in just 25 km (15 miles) between the villages of Beuil and Touet-sur-Var.
-The narrowest and most spectacular part of the canyon is at Pra d’Astier, just in the middle between the two villages.
-To get these gorges, the easiest road starts in Pont de la Mescla following the N202.
-After 19km, there’s a junction on the right, to the D28 road, which leads to the Gorges du Cians.
-Don’t forget your camera!
+The narrowest and most spectacular part of the canyon is at Pra d’Astier, just in the middle of the two villages.